Environment-Aware Indoor LoRaWAN Path Loss: Parametric Regression Comparisons, Shadow Fading, and Calibrated Fade Margins: Introduction

-Our analytical framework incorporates a detailed statistical validation procedure that combines comparative parametric regression with classical predictors of distance and wall counts, as well as weights, including five environmental factors: relative humidity, temperature, CO\textsubscript{2}, particulate matter, and barometric pressure.
-We apply heteroscedasticity robust \textit{Type}~II and \textit{Type}~III ANOVA together with nested partial \(F\) tests to validate predictor relevance and interactions, and to quantify the reduction in unexplained variance attributable to the environmental terms.
-Shadow fading is examined using parametric distributions, including Normal, Skew--Normal, and GMMs, along with non-parametric methods such as kernel density estimation (KDE), bootstrapping for confidence interval (CI) estimation, and Kruskal-Wallis variance homogeneity tests.
-Finally, we treat fade margin as a reliability-controlled buffer inferred from the upper tail of cross-validated residuals (detailed in Section~\ref{subsec: fm}), and we verify calibration on held-out data by relating achieved packet delivery ratio (PDR) to the prescribed margin.
-This calibration operationalizes our statistical gains into a deployable reliability knob for network planning with minimal overhead.
+Our analytical framework incorporates a detailed statistical validation procedure that combines comparative parametric regression with classical predictors of distance and wall counts, along with weights for five environmental factors: relative humidity, temperature, CO\textsubscript{2}, particulate matter, and barometric pressure.
+We apply heteroskedasticity-robust \textit{Type}~II and \textit{Type}~III ANOVA, together with nested partial $F$ tests, to validate predictor relevance and interactions and to quantify the reduction in unexplained variance attributable to the environmental terms.
+Shadow fading is examined using parametric distributions, including Normal, Skew--Normal, and GMMs, as well as nonparametric methods such as kernel density estimation (KDE), bootstrapping for confidence interval (CI) estimation, and Kruskal--Wallis tests for group-wise location shifts, and Brown--Forsythe/Levene-type tests for group-wise dispersion (variance heterogeneity).
+Finally, we treat fade margin as a reliability-controlled buffer inferred from the upper tail of cross-validated residuals, and we verify calibration on held-out data via the achieved outage and its complement, the achieved reliability (non-exceedance) on received packets.
+This calibration operationalizes our statistical gains into a deployable reliability control parameter (fade margin) for network planning with minimal overhead.

-This integrated methodological toolkit provides deeper theoretical insights and directly addresses the practical deployment challenges envisioned for 6G wireless systems.
-The outcomes of this research serve as a foundational framework for future investigations, including machine learning (ML) extensions, multi-site validations, and real-time adaptive propagation models, thus significantly contributing to the development of reliable, sustainable, and context-aware indoor IoT networks.
+This integrated methodological toolkit provides deeper theoretical insights and directly addresses the practical deployment challenges envisioned for 6 G wireless systems.
+The outcomes of this research provide a framework for future investigations, including machine learning (ML) extensions, multi-site validations, and real-time adaptive propagation models, thereby contributing to the development of reliable, sustainable, and context-aware indoor IoT networks.
 The contributions of this work are: